scipy-conference/scipy_proceedings/papers/mandli_etal/petclaw_walla.rst

-Table :ref:`SerialComparison` shows an on-core serial comparison between the Fortran-only Clawpack code and the corresponding hybrid PetClaw implementation for two systems of equations in two different platforms.
+Table :ref:`SerialComparison` shows an on-core serial comparison between the Fortran-only Clawpack code and the corresponding hybrid PetClaw implementation for two systems of equations on two different platforms.
 Both codes rely on similar Fortran kernels that differ only in the array layout.
-The tests on the first platform were compiled for the x86_64 instruction set using gfortran 4.5.1 (4.5.1 20100506 (prerelease)).
+The tests on the first platform were both compiled for the x86_64 instruction set using gfortran 4.5.1 (4.5.1 20100506 (prerelease)).
 Each result was timed on a single core of a Quad-Core Intel Xeon 2.66GhZ Mac Pro workstation equipped with 8x2 GB 1066MHz DDR3 RAM.
 The same tests were conducted on Shaheen, on a single core of a Quad-Core PowerPC 450 processor